-97 We performed risk evaluation using the GRACE risk score, as recommended in the current 98 ESC guidelines for NSTEMI management [4, 8, 9].
-The calculation is based on baseline 99 patient characteristics and determines in-hospital and 6-month probability for death and 100 myocardial infarction combined with death.

-101 In the present study we defined a group of high-risk patients with $GRACE \ge 140$ (28 subjects 102 - 16%) and a non-high-risk group (the rest of 150 patients named in this analysis as low-risk, 103 but actually comprising intermediate risk (GRACE 109-140) and low-risk subjects GRACE \le 104 108).
+- 107 We performed risk evaluation using the GRACE risk score, as recommended in the current - 108 ESC guidelines for NSTEMI management [4, 9, 10].
+The calculation is based on baseline - 109 patient characteristics and determines in-hospital and 6-month probability for death and - 110 myocardial infarction combined with death. - 111 In the present study we defined a group of high-risk patients with GRACE ≥ 140 (28 subjects - 112 16%) and a non-high-risk group (the rest of 150 patients named in this analysis as low-risk, - but actually comprising intermediate risk (GRACE 109-140) and low-risk subjects GRACE ≤ - 114 108).

-106 2.2 Coronary arteriography and intervention
+2.2 Coronary arteriography and intervention

-Femoral access was used for all patients.
-After artery canulation, unfractionated heparin was administered at a dose of 10000 U with additional applications during the procedure as required.

-Glycoprotein IIb/IIIa receptor inhibitor abciximab (0.25 mg/kg bolus, 0.125 mg/kg/min infusion) was administerd at the discretion of PC-performing physician.
-In cases of multivessel involvement, the target lesion only was treated during the primary intervention.
-In certain cases, upon judgment of the treating team, PCI was performed of > 1 affected vessel - this was the approach used for 10 patients (5.6% of the study group).
+- 118 Femoral access was used for all patients.
+After artery cannulation, unfractionated heparin - was administered at a dose of 10000 U with additional applications during the procedure as - 120 required. - 121 Glycoprotein (GP) IIb/IIIa receptor inhibitor abciximab (0.25 mg/kg bolus, 0.125 mg/kg/min - 122 infusion) was administered at the discretion of PCI-performing physician.
+In cases of - multivessel involvement, the target lesion only was treated during the primary intervention.
+In - 124 certain cases, upon judgment of the treating team, PCI was performed of > 1 affected vessel - this was the approach used for 10 patients (5.6% of the study group). - For PCI in this group we have used predominantly bare metal stents (BMS); drug-eluting - stents were applied in only three of the patients.
+After stent implantation standard dual - antiplatelet therapy with acetyl salicylic acid 100 mg and clopidogrel 75 mg daily was - recommended for 12 months.
+At the time when the study was conducted newer antiplatelet - agents (ticagrelor and prasugrel) were not available in Bulgaria.

-116 2.3 Follow-up
+2.3 Follow-up

-The mean follow-up period was 22 months (difference between quartiles: 10-36), ranging from 5 to 51 months.
-Reported data refer to recurrent angina, re-hospitalization, coronary arteriography and intervention, development of MI, symptoms of heart failure, total mortality rate and combination of frequency of occurrence of MACE.
-Considering the present study, frequency of MACE refers to percentage of patients that have experienced any of the abovementioned adverse events, and not the overall incidence of these events in the study group.

-Follow-up methods included telephone interviews, discharge summaries from hospitals (if available) and death certificates.
+- The mean follow-up period was 22 months (difference between quartiles: 10-36), ranging - from 5 to 51 months.
+Reported data refer to recurrent angina, re-hospitalization, coronary - arteriography and intervention, development of MI, symptoms of heart failure, total mortality - rate and combination of frequency of occurrence of MACE.
+Considering the present study, - 137 frequency of MACE refers to percentage of patients that have experienced any of the above- - mentioned adverse events, and not the overall incidence of these events in the study group. - 139 Follow-up methods included telephone interviews, discharge summaries from hospitals (if - 140 available) and death certificates.

-126 2.4 Ethical considerations
+141 2.4 Ethical considerations

-All patients signed written informed consent for coronary arteriography and PCI.
-The study was approved by the local institutional Ethics Committee and is in accordance with the Declaration of Helsinki.
+- 143 All patients signed written informed consent for coronary arteriography and PCI and also an - 144 informed consent about personal data management and follow-up.
+The study was approved - by the local institutional Ethics Committee and is in accordance with the Declaration of - 146 Helsinki.

-131 2.5 Statistical analysis
+2.5 Statistical analysis

-133 The distribution of quantitative variables was studied with the Kolmogorov-Smirnov test.
-134 Data with normal distribution were expressed as mean ±SD, while the data with distribution 135 different from normal - as median and interguartile range (difference between the 25th and 136 75th percentile).
+- 149 The distribution of quantitative variables was studied with the Kolmogorov-Smirnov test. - Data with normal distribution were expressed as mean ±SD, while the data with distribution - 151 different from normal as median and interquartile range (difference between the 25th and - 152 75th percentile).
 Qualitative variables were presented as a percentage.
-Parameters in the 137 two groups were compared using t-test for independent variables with a normal distribution 138 of data, and Mann-Whitney U test in the absence of such a distribution.
-To search for a correlation between two qualitative variables we used the chi-square method (χ^2 test).
-The 139 140 time to onset of MACE was evaluated using the Kaplan-Meier survival curves.
-We used Cox 141 regression to evaluate the influence of confounding factors to the time of occurrence of 142 MACE.
+Parameters in the two groups were compared using t-test for independent variables with a normal distribution of data, and Mann-Whitney U test in the absence of such a distribution.
+To search for a correlation between two qualitative variables we used the chi-square method ( $\chi^2$ test).
+The time to onset of MACE was evaluated using the Kaplan-Meier survival curves.
+We used Cox regression to evaluate the influence of confounding factors to the time of occurrence of MACE.
 Values of P < .05 were considered as statistically significant.
-All analyses were 143 performed using SPSS version 13.0 for Windows.
+All analyses were performed using SPSS version 13.0 for Windows.

-145 3.
-RESULTS
+3. RESULTS

-147 3.1 Patients' characteristics
+3.1 Patients' characteristics